software-mansion-labs/rnparadise-reanimated/src/lessons/6_Tienda/README.md

 <br/>

+## Step 3 - Circulate the camera around the model

 <details>
 <summary>
   <b>[6]</b> Create a smooth camera animation using Three.js's <code>THREE.Clock</code> utility.
 The camera moves in a circular path around the model using trigonometric functions, creating a natural product showcase effect.
 The camera always looks at the center point to maintain focus on the model.